Gerjo/freetype_ios_android/README.md

 Android notes:
 ====================
 The Android static library will only contain _arm7_ instructions.
-The script could easily be adjusted to include _MIPS_ and _i386_ compatible instructions.
+The script could easily be adjusted to include _MIPS_ and _i386_ instructions.

 Compatibility: